 CRB INNOVATION IS BASED ON A METABOLIC APPROACH AS THE ROOT CAUSE OF CANCER

 Many theories have emerged to explain the root cause of cancer.
 The somatic mutation hypothesis depicts DNA mutations as the first and main cause of cancer initiation.
 The Warburg theory describes the mitochondrial metabolic pathways as the upstream mechanisms that lead to DNA mutations, which in turn leads to cancer.
 In other words, environmental factors affect other parts of the cell, such as mitochondria, before reaching the DNA.
-If we can keep mitochondria in balance, we can protect DNA from developing irreversible mutations that lead to severe diseases, including cancer.

 At CRB, we aim to treat cancer patients by restoring the metabolic functions of the cell.
 This will help to eradicate cancer cells, reduce the metastatic spreading of tumors, and avoid cancer recurrence.

-OUR FIRST DRUG IS FOR TRIPLE NEGATIVE BREAST CANCER
+OUR FIRST DRUG IS FOR METASTATIC MELANOMA

 PRE-CLINICAL TRIALS

-CRB091 IN TNBC TREATMENT:
+CRB091 IN METASTATIC MELANOMA:

 PRE-CLINICAL TRIALS